kiarafbickers/getbitcoinclarity.com/_posts/2020-05-20-what-is-a-bitcoin-wallet.md

 ## What are custodial and non-custodial wallets?

-Most people start off buying on bitcoin on an exchange, which holds your funds for you in a **custodial wallet**, where the exchange is taking custody of your private keys.
+Most people start off with their first buy and sell of bitcoin on an exchange, which holds your funds for you in a **custodial wallet**, where the exchange is taking custody of your private keys.
 When you move your funds off of an exchange into a wallet you control, you’re using a non-custodial wallet. **Non-custodial wallets** allow you to store your own private keys.